zubaer-ahammed/MUIDSI-University-of-Missouri/assets/images/README.md

 ## Image Compression

-We recommend using [Optimizilla](http://optimizilla.com/) for your images, since it has a quality slider to shrink down your image size.
+We recommend using [TinyPNG](https://tinypng.com/) for your images, since it produces small, quality images for both JPG and PNG.
 If you have Adobe Photoshop, there is a function to
 [export to web](http://help.adobe.com/en_US/creativesuite/cs/using/WS6E857477-27FE-4a88-B8A4-074DC3C65F68.html).
-Other useful compression sites are [tinypng](https://tinypng.com/) and [jpeg.io](https://www.jpeg.io/).
+Other useful compression sites are [Optimizilla](http://optimizilla.com/) and [jpeg.io](https://www.jpeg.io/).